MicrosoftDocs/well-architected/well-architected/service-guides/azure-blob-storage.md

 >
 > - **Upload data directly to the most cost-efficient access tier** For example, if the default access tier setting of your account is hot, but you're uploading files for archive purposes, then as part of your upload operation, specify a cooler tier as the archive or cold tier.
 After uploading blobs, use lifecycle management policies to move blobs to the most cost-efficient tiers based on usage metrics such as the last accessed time.
 Choosing the most optimal tier up front can reduce costs.
 If you change the tier of a block blob that you've already uploaded, then you'll pay the cost of writing to the initial tier when you first upload the blob, and then pay the cost of writing to the desired tier.
 >
-> - **Have a plan for how you will manage the lifecycle of data.** Optimize transaction and capacity costs by leveraging access tiers and lifecycle management.
+> - **Have a plan for how you will manage the lifecycle of data.** Optimize transaction and capacity costs by taking advantage of access tiers and lifecycle management.
 Data used less often should be placed in cooler access tiers while data that is accessed often should be placed in warmer access tiers.
 >
 > - **Decide which features you need.** Some features such as versioning and blob soft delete incur additional transaction and capacity costs as well as other charges.
 As you choose which capabilities to add to your account, make sure to review the pricing and billing sections in articles that describe those capabilities.
 >